sivy/monkinetic-2020-content/posts/2011-09-24-jekyll-to-octopress.md

-Slug: jekyll-to-octopress
+date: 2011-09-24
-Date: 2011-09-24
+slug: jekyll-to-octopress
-Title: Porting from Jekyll To Octopress
+title: Porting from Jekyll To Octopress
-layout: post
+---
 Step one, ask [Imathis](https://github.com/imathis) to clone your blog and convert it for you. :-)